 MeTheSwede Posted October 5 Author Share Posted October 5 Tomytec released new versions of their "shops in front of the station" (product numbers 106-3, 107-3 and 108-3) in July and a copy of each set recently found their way to Sweden.
 Here is 108-3, a ramen restaurant and a pizzeria.
 The vast majority of buildings in Japanese cities have some kind of white, off-white, light grey or light beige colour, whereas model buildings released on average tend to be a bit more colourful.
 I decided to give that very black ramen shop a paint job.
 Also the white signage stickers on deep red sign board didn't look appealing to me.
 The clear plastic pieces that covers most of the inside to provide glass panes were removed with some difficulty and then I decided to mask the dark brown windows with masking tape before giving the building a spray paint job.
 Masking the windows was rather time consuming as there are many of them and my experience with masking tape is rather limited.
 The walls where sprayed with grey primer and the signage boards with white.
 After assembly everything recieved some weathering.
 Here's my now unique looking ramen shop.
 And here's the backside with all those tedious windows.
 I think it has found it's place on the layout.
 10 Link to comment

-MeTheSwede Posted Wednesday at 12:07 PM Author Share Posted Wednesday at 12:07 PM The next building presented is from Tomytec 107-3 which is also part of their "shops in front of the station" series.
+MeTheSwede Posted October 9 Author Share Posted October 9 The next building presented is from Tomytec 107-3 which is also part of their "shops in front of the station" series.
 This set includes a bento (lunch box) shop and a laundromat.
 As each set includes stickers for all three sets, I've got plenty of spares now.
 I wasn't planing on doing the laundromat (coin laundry) now, but that dryer sticker was too tempting to apply.
 A cool looking interior detail.
 Anyway, over to the bento box shop.
 This building has a brick structured lower floor which just cries out for some off-white paint to fill the space in between the bricks.
 After adding that, the roof and upper floor recieved some weathering, stickers were applied and the upper floor windows on the front got some curtains installed.
 Bringing out a magnifying glass, I can see a bento these days costs between 500 and 650 yen.
 Bloody inflation!
 The coffee shop is from the last iteration of the shops in front of the station series.
 The buildings are flying abit, as I've removed the bases but not the plastic clips (or whatever they are called?) that attaches the buildings onto the bases.
 Once I know the exact placement of the buildings, I'll remove all but two clips and make holes in the ground for them.
 I've found that to be a useful way of keeping buildings in place but at the same time allowing them to be easily removed and placed back in exactly the same spot when doing some detailing work or making room for my callphone camera.
 6 Link to comment

 Recommended Posts